siddharthjindal1997/ExCCitement_extractor/README.md

 It models a video input into a Excitement vs time curve, which is then be used for to extract automatic highlights.
 The graph shows the change in the excitement trend of the video with peaks-and-lows marking interesting-and-boring moments af the match and then uses this graph to generate automatic highlights.

+## Current Status

+The project proposal is completed.
+The first version (v0.1) of the software is ready to be used.
+The software works quite well for soccer matches.
+It takes around 15min extraction time for a 90 min long match.
+It has been tested on several soccer matches and works quite well.

+Apart from just goals, the software is able to include in highlights some very crucial moments of a match like any big foul, close attempt towards goal or any event which might be exciting to watch for audience.

+Other than soccer the software might work well on other sports like Rugby/Hockey to atleast generate the Excitement trend of the game.

+The software has its own GUI built in Qt.
+Thus it's a cross platform software without requirement of command line.
+The GUI is still in its early phases.
+It allows user to load a file, generate graph and extract highlights to an MP4 video.

 #### Dependencies:
 * [Python 2.7.X]